sr2c/terraform-aws-bc-eotk/README.md

 - [Bypass Censorship Portal Documentation](https://bypass.censorship.guide/) - The documentation for the portal software that uses this module.
 - [terraform-aws-ec2-conf-log](https://gitlab.com/sr2c/terraform-aws-ec2-conf-log/) - The configuration and logging bucket setup that is used in this module.
+- [Enterprise Onion Toolkit](https://github.com/alecmuffett/eotk) - The GitHub repository for the Enterprise Onion Toolkit that is installed and configured on each EC2 instance.

 ## Help